Cricket in the Netherlands: Governing body

 The Koninklijke Nederlandse Cricket Bond (Royal Dutch Cricket Board) is the governing body of cricket in the Netherlands.
 It was formed in 1883 and received a Royal charter in 1958.
 The Netherlands achieved Associate Membership of the ICC in 1966.

 The KNCB has been an associate member of the International Cricket Council since 1966.
 There are a few cricket grounds in the Netherlands which are officially sanctioned by the ICC to host ODIs such as Amsterdam, Amstelveen and Voorburg.
 It hosted some of the matches of the 1999 Cricket World Cup, though the Dutch did not participate in that tournament.

 The Dutch participated in the 1996 Cricket World Cup, 2003 Cricket World Cup, 2007 Cricket World Cup, and 2011 Cricket World Cup.
-In their debut campaign, they lost all of their matches barring a respectful performance against England.
+In their debut campaign, they lost all of their matches badly barring a respectable performance against England.
 They qualified for the 2003 edition after winning the 2001 ICC Trophy, with their only win of the World Cup tournament coming against fellow qualifier Namibia.
 It was around this time that stars and excellent cricketers like Roland Lefebvre and Ryan ten Doeschate started emerging to make Dutch cricket much more strong.